gdjohnson/TK19/concepts/metonyms.md

 > Pointing, Goodwin says, is not “a simple way of indicating some prelinguistic ‘thing’ in the surround,” but a complex act of communication that utilizes mutual mental modeling and often language.

 Pointers rely on convention, context, grounding (the immediate environment).
-If any of these things changed, the [[indexical]] is untethered!
+If any of these things changed, the [[indexicality|indexical]] is untethered!

 # [[Erving Goffman|Goffman]] 1969: "Expression Games"